Can I come to your office?

 - Most importantly, it severely jeopardizes your confidentiality.

-If you do wish to file for insurance, I will be happy to furnish you with a receipt, but you will still be expected to pay at the time of service and it will be up to you to mail the receipt to your insurance company and do any telephoning or other negotiation.
+If we determine you do have a psychiatric diagnosis and wish to file for insurance, I will be happy to furnish you with a receipt, but you will still be expected to pay at the time of service and it will be up to you to mail the receipt to your insurance company and do any telephoning or other negotiation.
+Again, the insurance company may not reimburse you for that particular diagnosis because they will only accept certain ones-just because you submit a receipt does not automatically guarantee reimbursement.
+Contact your insurance company with any questions about this.

 You’re kidding!
 I have to do homework?